CFC-Servers/gmod_tests/README.md

 - Improve the Wiki with knowledge gained from writing tests

 This project uses [GLuaTest](https://github.com/CFC-Servers/GLuaTest) to run the test suite.
+A secondary goal is actually to improve GLuaTest based on our experiences writing tests here.
+Please don't be shy about asking for new features or complaining about GLuaTest!

 <p align="left">
     <a href="https://github.com/CFC-Servers/gmod_tests/actions/workflows/run_tests.yml" alt="GLuaTest Status"><img src="https://img.shields.io/github/actions/workflow/status/CFC-Servers/gmod_tests/run_tests.yml?event=push&style=for-the-badge&label=GLuaTest" /></a>